yeshua453/website/docs/guides/python/authentication.md

 A reference to the last authorization is saved in `page.auth` property.

-If you app allows authorizations with multiple OAuth providers you can save authorizations in a session, for example:
+If your app allows authorizations with multiple OAuth providers you can save authorizations in a session, for example:

 ```python